paramshah07/EasyInvest/README.md

 2. API data cleansing and data frame merging:
-Grandma and Grandpa's ETF is designed to not only allocate risk and an appropriate ETF portfolio but show the user simple dashboard information to ensure their investment is meeting its objectives.
+EasyInvest ETF is designed to not only allocate risk and an appropriate ETF portfolio but show the user simple dashboard information to ensure their investment is meeting its objectives.
 Hence key outputs must include:

     A. Return - Annual returns by ETF for past 5 years (looking back 5 years)